-A lion’s den, probably the number one place you would not want to find yourself.
-I am definitely not a lion or wildlife expert; however, I do know that lions usually live in groups that are called ‘prides’.
-And each pride protects its own territory.
-Therefore, being trapped in a threatening situation is often described as a lion’s den; an unpleasant situation where a group of people turn against an individual (or trespasser).
+A lion’s den is the place where lions usually live in groups that are called ‘prides’.
+And each pride protects their own territory.
+Being trapped in a threatening situation is often described as a lion’s den; an unpleasant situation where a group of people turn against an individual (or trespasser).

 A workplace that’s described as a lion’s den does not necessarily have anything to do with the employer or the company.
 However, it speaks of the people or certain cliques that have developed over time.
-For example, you might be working for a great company, but are facing the following issues:
+For example, you might be working for a great company, but you’re faced with the following issues:

 - You feel extremely uncomfortable around a specific group of colleagues